WalkMe Solution Planning: Getting Started Guide

 - Add additional functionalities that were less of a priority in the first phase, such as integrations, to get more value out of the implementation.

 As always we are here for any questions.
-Please reach out to your Account Manager or [email protected] and we will be happy to assist.
+Please reach out to your Customer Success Manager or contact Support and we will be happy to assist.